kcartlidge/ArgsParser/README.md

     - This is unexpected because `run` was not recognised as a valid option
   - `4` => `-ignore is an unknown flag`
     - This is assumed to be a flag because it is followed by `-port` rather than a value

+## Running the Tests

+Normally you'd just do `dotnet test` at the top folder in the terminal/command prompt.

+Unfortunately the test runner treats console output as a *Warning*, and the tests that hit the `.Help()` method generate console output.
+To suppress that you can use `dotnet test -- NUnit.ConsoleOut=0` instead.

 ---